EdwardMaievskyi/RACA-I/README.md

 ## ⚙️ Configuration

-- `.env` file for OpenAI API keys and runtime settings.
+- `.env` file for OpenAI API, E2B API keys and runtime settings.
 - Customizable retry attempts and other UI settings.

 ---